stan-hyland/docs-alfresco/content-services/latest/develop/rest-api-guide/folder-rules.md

 The ReST API has a full set of calls to do most things around rules and rule sets.

 ## Common error messages
+There are some error messages that you might encounter when you start working with the rules ReST API, get familiar with them here before you start working with the API.

 These endpoints work only with folder nodes, if you use other node types, then the following error is returned:

 ```json